The Prom (musical): U.S. tour (2021)

+The first professional regional production was at White Plains Performing Arts Center in October of 2022.

 Switzerland (2021)

-The Le Théâtre Emmen produced a version of the Musical in Swiss German / German language which ran from December 11, 2021 until January 16, 2022.
-The translation by Nico Rabenald (German), Andréas Härry (Swiss German dialogues), Irène Straub and Silvio Wey (Swiss German lyrics) made some notable changes: Instead of Edgewater, Indiana, the musical is set in the Lucerne hinterland.
+The Le Théâtre Emmen produced a version of the musical in Swiss German which ran from December 11, 2021 until January 16, 2022.
+The translation by Nico Rabenald (German), Andréas Härry (Swiss German dialogues), Irène Straub and Silvio Wey (Swiss German lyrics) made some notable changes: instead of Edgewater, Indiana, the musical is set in the Lucerne hinterland.
 Also, the four actors aren't from Broadway, but from the German musical hub Hamburg.